 It is basically a programming paradigm that decides the exact flow of the program.
 The same is purely and largely based on some of the important events such as sub-programs and messages and sometimes even on threads.
-Generally, it is considered as an application architecture approach useful for smooth handling of the programs and assuring their effective running.
+Generally, it is considered an application architecture approach useful for smooth handling of the programs and assuring their effective running.

 It is basically a file that generally provides information on the important tasks that are to be executed in the server environment at different levels.
 It should be initiated prior to any effect in the server domain.
 Generally, the events are defined as the process of grabbing the port on the server.

-Update package.json and change the version of the dependency which to be updated and run the following command.
+Update package.json and change the version of the dependency to be updated and run the following command.

-var http = require(“http”)
+var Http = require(“http”)

 fs module provides both synchronous as well as asynchronous methods.